ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

 ## Syntax

 Our next step is to define the syntax for our language.
-This step is usually a quite iterative one, where you keep trying different things to see if they work.
+This step is usually very iterative, where one keeps trying different things to see if they work.

 ## Lexer